PowerShell/Crescendo/README.md

 in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.

-The native command proxy module provides a novel way to create proxy functions to invoke native commands via `JSON` configuration files.
+The native command proxy module is an experiment to provide a novel way to create proxy functions for invoking native commands by using a `JSON` configuration file.

 The Native Command Proxy (NCP) Module provides a way to more easily for native commands to participate in the PowerShell pipeline by facilitating parameter handling,